npalm/action-docs/README.md

 ## Contribution

-We welcome contribution, please checkout the [contribution guide](CONTRIBUTING.md).
+We welcome contributions, please checkout the [contribution guide](CONTRIBUTING.md).

 ## License

-This project are released under the [MIT License](./LICENSE).
+This project is released under the [MIT License](./LICENSE).